 embedded operant control system

 starboard is a low-cost, modular, open-source and open-hardware system for operant behavioral experiments.
 You can control a range of input and output devices for presenting stimuli, detecting responses, and providing food rewards.
-The system consists of a Beaglebone Black and a custom expansion card.
+The current implementation consists of a Beaglebone Black and a custom expansion card.
 Control software uses a modern, event-driven state machine framework and supports several basic training and test paradigms out of the box.
 Additional paradigms can be configured by specifying different state transition networks.